 Mechanical Engineering Program Educational Objectives evaluated 2 to 5 years after graduation:

-- Graduates build upon and adapt knowledge of science, mathematics, and engineering to take on more expansive tasks that require an increased level of self-reliance, technical expertise, and leadership.
+- Graduates build upon and adapt knowledge of science, mathematics, and engineering to solve more complex problems and take on more expansive projects that require an increased level of technical expertise, business acumen, flexible team engagement, and leadership.